Cyber Monday Is The New Hot Shopping Day For Holiday Buying

 With record numbers of Cyber Monday shoppers expected this year, Black Friday could fall behind as the number two shopping day of the year for the first time.

-Cyber Monday is appealing to consumers because it eliminates lines, crowds, travel and even getting dressed.
-Shoppers can sit at home with their smartphones, tablets and devices to get all the items on their holiday gift-giving list, rather than braving stores on Black Friday.
+Cyber Monday is appealing to consumers because it eliminates lines, crowds, travel, and even getting dressed.
+Shoppers can sit at home with their smartphones, tablets, and devices to get all the items on their holiday gift-giving list, rather than braving stores on Black Friday.

 Historically, Black Friday has always contained an element of danger where assault and injury is always possible.
 In previous years, consumers have been stabbed and otherwise harmed while perusing for the best shopping deals.